 Thailand has always been a crowd favorite, especially for backpackers.
 Kind of like Bali is always on everyone’s agenda.
 The Philippines, on the other hand, is rapidly gaining popularity thanks to its renewed focus on tourism.

-Thailand has been hitting must-visit lists for a long time, and you could spend weeks traveling in Thailand.
+This country has been hitting must-visit lists for a long time, and you could spend weeks traveling in Thailand.
 It is bordering on many Southeast Asian countries like Burma, Laos, Cambodia, and a part of Malaysia.
 The southern peninsular region is famous for beaches and neighboring islands that are teeming with social life and natural wonders.

-The southern peninsular region where most of the beaches are found experience a slightly different pattern.
-It’s hot all year round but rainy season occurs at different times of the year (that’s why it’s always handy to have a light, packable rain jacket!).
+The southern peninsular region where most of the beaches are found experiences a slightly different weather pattern.
+It’s hot all year round but the rainy season occurs at different times of the year (that’s why it’s always handy to have a light, packable rain jacket!).

 With sunny weather any time of the year, exotic locations to discover, and the trademark Filipino hospitality, it’s easy to see how travelers have come to fall in love with this country.

 Visa requirements depend largely on your passport.
 In general, both countries allow most Western countries entry for 30 days.
 The difference comes in when you’re applying for an extension.